4NV1L/RSS-Monitor/README.md

 # RSS-Monitor
 Monitoring interesting events related to Cybersecurity.
 This is mainly focused on RSS collection to keep informed on whats happening in the industry.
+There is nothing highly technical here, just a collection of RSS that you can throw in a RSS Client or opml file.

 ## Gathered Information
 - Provided RSS Feeds